 Bruton Surgery has the following roles and staff to provide support and care to its patient population:

-Louisa McLachlan, Advanced Nurse Practitioner
+Louisa McLachlan, Consultant Nurse Practitioner

 Clinical Lead

-Louisa McLachlan, Advanced Nurse Practitioner
+Louisa McLachlan, Consultant Nurse Practitioner

-General Practitioners
+General Practitioners (Doctors)

 Dr Susanna Stoneley (f), MBChB (Hons) (University of Liverpool 2008), MRCGP